5 Ways Travel Managers Can Increase Program Compliance

 Communication is fundamental to travel program compliance.
 For a travel policy to be successful, travelers must first understand the parameters.
 Sharing the policy through an email announcement may be a starting point, but effective and efficient corporate communication needs to support the policy from start to finish.

 Your business leaders are responsible for ensuring that the right education and coaching is provided.
-Beyond initial training, it may take the form of a webinar led by a travel manager or a team meeting where employees can ask questions.
+Beyond initial training, take the time to introduce your travelers to your online booking tool (OBT) and explain how it saves both time and money. it may take the form of a webinar led by a travel manager or a team meeting where employees can ask questions.
 Consider building an internal resource library to provide your travelers with easy access to reference materials in order to increase their understanding of the policy.

 Including your travel policy in the onboarding process sets the stage for compliant behavior with new hires — both in their introductory phase and beyond.
 While employees of all seniority levels should be brought up to speed, the earlier you provide new hires with best practices, the easier it is to develop alignment with your policy.